phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 The case with the PyArrow ``dtype_backend`` is a bit more complicated.
 Not all areas of the API are optimized yet.
 If you spend a lot of time processing your data outside I/O functions, then this might not give you what you need.
-It will speed up your processing though, if your workflow spends a lot of time reading the data.
+It will speed up your processing if your workflow spends a lot of time reading the data.

 ## dtype_backend in PyArrow native I/O readers